Home Vancouver’s Lower Mainland Ski Hills Vancouver’s Cypress Mountain Ski Hill Vancouver’s Cypress Mountain Ski Pass Specials for 2023/24

 For comparison, with the Silver Pass you pay less but then can’t ski for free during peak times between Christmas and the end of February.
 If you want to ski during the blackout periods you have to buy discounted day tickets.
 With the Gold Pass, on the other hand, you pay a higher price but can ski whenever you want.

-Prices for the 2022 Cypress Gold Pass in late February were the following.
-(In brackets are the prices from the previous season both during and after the initial flash sale.)
+Prices for the 2024/25 Cypress Gold Pass in early March were the following.
+(In brackets are the prices from the previous season.)

-If more than one family member from the same household bought a pass at the same time there was a 10% discount.
+If more than one family member from the same household buys a pass at the same time there is a 10% discount.

 Cypress Cross-Country Season Passes

-In addition to the various downhill pass specials, Cypress also offers discounted cross-country ski passes for the following season in February each year.
+In addition to the various downhill pass specials, Cypress also offers cross-country ski passes for the following season.

-Also, for an additional fee, passholders can usually get a “Nordic Plus” membership where they can also get unlimited access to Cypress Mountain’s tubing and snowshoeing trails for the full season.
-In 2020 the cost for the “Nordic Plus” benefit was $39.
+Also, for an additional fee, passholders can get a “Nordic Plus” membership where they also get unlimited access to Cypress Mountain’s tubing and snowshoeing trails for the full season.
+In 2024 the cost for the “Nordic Plus” benefit was $59.

 Spring Season & Beach Passes

-In addition to the Regular Silver and Gold Passes, new passholders of all ages can pay $199 and get to ski for the remainder of the current season.
+In addition to the Regular Silver and Gold Passes, new passholders of all ages can usually pay $199 and get to ski for the remainder of the current season.
+Unfortunately, this didn’t appear to be the case in 2024.
+Whether or not this option will return in 2025 is TBC.

-The 2022 Beach Pass allowed passholders to ski between March 14th and the rest of the current season (which ends mid-April).
-In past years there has often been a Beach eXtra Pass with a slightly longer run but that was not available in 2022.
+There used to be a Beach Pass which allowed passholders to ski between March 14th and the rest of the spring season.
+In past years there was often a Beach eXtra Pass with a slightly longer run as well.
+To our knowledge, the Beach Pass hasn’t been offered since 2022.

 Cypress Pass Protection

-In addition to the various passes and optional “add-ons”, skiers can also usually purchase Pass Protection when they buy their season passes.
-For $50 or so you get a pro-rated insurance policy that protects the value of your purchase should you get sick enough or injure yourself to the point of not being able to ski.
+In addition to the various passes and optional “add-ons”, skiers can also purchase Pass Protection when they buy their season passes.
+For $50 or so you get a pro-rated insurance policy that protects the value of your purchase should there not be at least 76 days of operation next season.

 Other Information